World Peace Is None of Your Business: Release and promotion

 World Peace Is None of Your Business was released on 15 July 2014 by record label Harvest.

 A Deluxe Edition was also released with more material.
-Of these other tracks, "Scandinavia" had been played live many times in 2011 and 2012, and also performed as part of the Studio in Session bonus feature on the 25Live DVD and Blu-ray release.
+Of these other tracks, "Scandinavia" had been played live many times in 2011 and 2012, and also performed as part of the Studio in Session bonus feature on the Morrissey: 25 Live DVD and Blu-ray release.
 "Art-hounds" had been played live only once, on 7 August 2011.
 The four spoken word videos are available in audio form on a Japanese deluxe version, as well as the other 18 tracks.

 In 2021, Morrissey himself appeared to rank the album as the best of his career.

 Harvest Records controversy

 On 20 August 2014 Morrissey announced that, due to disagreements with his record label Harvest, the album would be dropped only three weeks after its release.

 On 8 January 2015, Morrissey advised fans that a 45 of "The Bullfighter Dies" was scheduled for a global release by Harvest, but was scrapped by Steve Barnett at the last minute.
 The B-side was to be the original French mix of the song "One of Our Own".
-Further vinyl singles, including "Istanbul", "Kiss Me A Lot" and "Neal Cassady Drops Dead" were to include other French mixes of several songs as their B-sides: "Scandinavia", "Smiler With Knife" and "Art-hounds", and were available to pre-order from amazon.fr.
+Further vinyl singles, including "Istanbul", "Kiss Me a Lot" and "Neal Cassady Drops Dead" were to include other French mixes of several songs as their B-sides: "Scandinavia", "Smiler with Knife" and "Art-hounds", and were available to pre-order from amazon.fr.
 However, these were also presumably scrapped.
-The album was still officially available for digital download via online music stores; but stopped getting supported after the drop.
+The album was still officially available for digital download via online music stores, but was removed at a later date.